NicorDesignsLLC/JakartaJEEWebDevelopment/docs/jee8clusteringdemo.md

-To demonstrate Tomcat 9 clustering to your students on a Windows 10/11 machine with Tomcat 9 installed and launched from within Eclipse, you can follow the official documentation provided in the "Clustering/Session Replication How-To" guide.
-Here's a step-by-step guide based on the information you've provided:
+To demonstrate Tomcat 9 clustering on a Windows 10/11 machine with Tomcat 9 installed and launched from within Eclipse, you can follow the official documentation provided in the "Clustering/Session Replication How-To" guide.
+Here's a step-by-step guide based on this document for our set up:

 1. **Prepare Your Environment:**